Zero to Hero: Exploiting Null Effects to Achieve Variance Reduction in Experiments with One-sided Triggering: Testing the Mean-Zero Assumption: a Bias-Variance Tradeoff

-After adjusting for pre-assignment covariates, we consider whether to directly balance on certain covariates to further improve the efficiency of a CUPED estimator.
-Recall that the simplest form of the CUPED estimator is $ \that_{cuped} = \dd{Y} - \that_{a}, $ with variance $ \var(\that_{cuped}) = \var(\dd{Y}) + \var(\that_{a}) - 2\cov(\dd{Y}, \that_{a}) . $ We reduce the variance of $\that_{cuped}$ by adjusting away noise that is shared by $\Delta(Y)$ and the augmentation $\that_{a}$.
-In other words, we strive to \emph{maximize} the variation captured in $\that_{a}$ that correlates with variation in $\Delta(Y)$.
-For the one-sided triggering augmentation $\that_{0}$ (see Eq~\ref{eq:h_sn}), this means we want to keep as much variation due to covariate imbalances as possible, and only minimally balance covariates in order for $\that_0$ to have a mean of zero. ~\citet{rosenbaum1983central} showed that the coarsest balancing weights based on pre-assignment covariates $\bX$ is the propensity score $P(T0|\bX, T0 \cup C )$, i.e., the probability that a data point from $T0 \cup C$ belongs to $T0$, given $\bX$.
-This means that under a weak ignorability assumption, if we know ground truth triggering probabilities, or equivalently the propensity score of a data point from $T0 \cup C$ belonging to $T0$, then using these values to construct weights for $\that_0$ will lead to the largest variance reduction while keeping the estimator unbiased.
-Any additional covariate balancing would decrease the amount of variance reduced by the augmentation.
+After adjusting for pre-experiment covariates, we consider whether to directly balance on certain covariates to further improve the efficiency of a CUPED estimator.
+Recall $ \that_{cuped.basic} = \dd{Y} - \that_{0}, $ with $ \var(\that_{cuped.basic}) = \var(\dd{Y}) + \var(\that_{0}) - 2\cov(\dd{Y}, \that_{0}) . $ We reduce the variance of $\that_{cuped.basic}$ by removing noise shared between $\Delta(Y)$ and $\that_{0}$.
+In other words, we aim to \emph{maximize} the variation captured in $\that_{0}$ that correlates with variation in $\Delta(Y)$.
+Similarly, from Eq~\eqref{eq:mutrig-var}, we see that to reduce the sampling variance of $\that_{trg1}$, we want to keep as much residual variation due to covariate imbalances as possible, and only minimally balance covariates in order for the augmentation term to have a mean of zero.
+Specifically, under a weak ignorability assumption, if we know ground truth triggering probabilities, or equivalently, the propensity score of a data point from $T0 \cup C$ belonging to $T0$, then using these probabilities to construct weights for $\that_0$~\eqref{eq:h_sn} will lead to the largest variance reduction while keeping $\widehat{\tau}_{trg1}$ unbiased.
+Any additional covariate balancing would lessen the amount of variance reduced.
+This follows from the propensity score $e(\bX):=\PP(T0|\bX, T0 \cup C)$ being the coarsest balancing score~\citep{rosenbaum1983central}.